The five fundamentals of crisis comms

 - No two crises are the same

-The one inconsistency of crises is their inconsistency.
+The one consistency about crises is their inconsistency.
 Very often the best thing to do is to concede something has gone wrong, put it down to human error, apologise, and move on.

 At other times, it can be effective to fight fire with fire, robustly challenging the assertions being made.
 Where involvement is more tangential, it may be better to hold your nerve and take the hit, in order to avoid becoming further embroiled in a story unnecessarily.